-10.aa24.2 HCCA TXOP advertisement
+10.aa24.2 HCCA TXOP negotiation

+The procedures described in this clause allow HCCA APs to cooperatively create new HCCA schedules that do not collide.

+When sharing with at least one other HCCA AP, each sharing AP for which dot11RobustAVStreamingImplemented is true shall set its dot11HCCWmax to a value of at least 3.

+When dot11ProtectedHCCATXOPNegotiationActivated is true, dot11RSNAEnabled shall be true. (#3087)

-Overlapping HCCA APs that are able to directly exchange frames without the use of a third party STA, for which dot11PublicHCCATXOPNegotiationActivated is true or dot11ProtectedHCCATXOPNegotiationActivated is true, coordinate their TXOP schedules using HCCA TXOP Advertisement frames.
+Overlapping HCCA APs that are able to directly exchange frames without the use of a third party STA and signal support for public or protected TXOP negotiation (as indicated by the Public TXOP Negotiation or Protected TXOP Negotiation fields equal to 1 in the Extended Capabilities information element in Beacon frames), coordinate their TXOP schedules using HCCA TXOP Advertisement and HCCA TXOP Response frames.
 In this clause an overlapping HCCA AP that is able to directly exchange frames without the use of a third party STA is referred to as a collaboration candidate.

 The HCCA TXOP Update Count element is included in the Beacon frame to indicate that an HCCA TXOP schedule has changed.
 The Update Count field of the HCCA TXOP Update Count element is incremented (modulo 256) each time a TS with an access policy of HCCA or HEMM is created or deleted.
-An HCCA AP for which dot11PublicHCCATXOPNegotiationActivated is true or dot11ProtectedHCCATXOPNegotiationActivated is true shall advertise the Duration, Service Interval (SI) and Start Times for each HCCA TXOP reservation in the HCCA TXOP Advertisement element as described in 8.4.2.aa94.
+An HCCA AP for which dot11PublicHCCATXOPNegotiationActivated is true or dot11ProtectedHCCATXOPNegotiationActivated is true shall advertise the Duration, Service Interval (SI) and Start Times for each HCCA TXOP reservation in a TXOP Reservation field as described in 8.4.1.aa32.

+An HCCA AP for which dot11PublicTXOPNegotiationImplemented is true or dot11ProtectedTXOPNegotiationImplemented is true shall be able to maintain one or more dot11APCEntry entries for each overlapping HCCA AP in dot11APCTable.
+These fields indicate the schedules that the AP should try to avoid using when creating schedules for new TS requests.

-Before accepting a TSPEC request that has the Access Policy subfield of the TSPEC element equal to HCCA or HEMM, an HC for which dot11RobustAVStreamingImplemented is true should examine any TXOP Reservation field(s) that are present in dot11APCTable.
+Before accepting a TSPEC request that has the Access Policy subfield of the TSPEC element equal to HCCA or HEMM, an HC for which dot11PublicTXOPNegotiationImplemented is true or dot11ProtectedTXOPNegotiationImplemented is true should examine all dot11APCEntry entries that are present in dot11APCTable.

-When an AP receives a TSPEC request that has the Access Policy subfield of the TSPEC element equal to HCCA or HEMM it shall send an HCCA TXOP Advertisement frame to each collaboration candidate that has the Public TXOP Negotiation bit of the Extended Capabilities information element equal to 1.
-These HCCA TXOP Advertisement frames shall have the TXOP Reservation field set to the TXOP that the AP is attempting to schedule.
+When an AP with dot11PublicHCCATXOPNegotiationActivated true or with dot11ProtectedHCCATXOPNegotiationActivated true receives a TSPEC request that has the Access Policy subfield of the TSPEC element equal to HCCA or HEMM it shall send an HCCA TXOP advertisement to each collaboration candidate.
+These HCCA TXOP advertisements shall have the TXOP Reservation field set to the TXOP that the AP is attempting to schedule.

+An AP with dot11ProtectedTXOPNegotiationActivated true shall send the HCCA TXOP advertisement using a Protected HCCA TXOP Advertisement Protected Dual of Public Action frame to each collaboration candidate that indicates support for protected HCCA TXOP negotiation (as indicated by the Protected TXOP Negotiation field equal to 1 in the Extended Capabilities information element in Beacon frames from the peer AP).

+An AP with dot11PublicTXOPNegotiationActivated true shall send the HCCA TXOP advertisement using a HCCA TXOP Advertisement Public Action frame to each collaboration candidate that indicates support for public HCCA TXOP negotiation (as indicated by the Public TXOP Negotiation field equal to 1 in the Extended Capabilities information element in Beacon frames from the collaboration candidate) unless the HCCA TXOP advertisement has already been transmitted to this collaboration candidate using a Protected HCCA TXOP Advertisement Protected Dual of Public Action frame.

+NOTEWhen peer APs have both public and protected TXOP negotiation activated, protected TXOP negotiation is used.

 The AP shall not send an ADDTS Response action frame to the requesting STA until one of the following conditions occurs: